Wilson Medical Center is Committed to Knocking Out Pneumonia

 Get a flu vaccine, and talk to your doctor about whether you also need a pneumonia vaccine.
 If you need a doctor, call our Physician Referral Line at 800.424.DOCS (3627) to get connected with one today.

-Terri Blanton, RN, is the Director of Inpatient Clinical Services at Wilson Medical Center.
+Terri Blanton, RN, is the Clinical Director for 3 West at Wilson Medical Center.